-Also known as a track bar, a roller bar mouse is positioned at the base of your keyboard for easy access.
+Also known as a track bar, a roller bar mouse is positioned at the base of your keyboard for easy access, which prevents unnecessary overreaching for the mouse that can cause mouse arm, or pain in the arm.
 There’s a long bar you manipulate using any of your fingers to move the cursor horizontally and roll to move it vertically.
 There’s also a palm rest for added comfort.

 There’s no pinching or gripping needed when operating a roller bar mouse.
 If you have thumb pain, you can use your other fingers to maneuver the bar.
 It also has an ambidextrous design which means that you can use it with both hands, preventing fatigue from building up on one hand.

 The most well-known product of its kind is the RollerMouse Red, which you can see in the demo below:

 2. Joystick Mouse

 Yep, you’ve guessed it.
 A joystick mouse shares the same form as that device many of us have used to shoot down enemy bogies in a video game.